 - DO use only enough water to cover food when cooking and use a bowl when washing and preparing fruit or vegetables which can save up to 23 litres a day

 - DON’T run water to make it cold for drinking; fill a bottle and refrigerate for cool drinking water throughout the day

 - DON’T use kitchen waste disposal units as they involve running significant amounts of water

+- You could consider installing a grey water system.
 Grey water is the relatively clean water from sinks, baths, washing machines and other kitchen appliances and even water from dehumidifiers.
 Essentially it is anything but waste water from toilets.
-Although it may look ‘dirty’ it is a safe and even beneficial source of irrigation water for your garden or (non-food) plants.
+Although it may look ‘dirty’ it is a safe and even beneficial source of irrigation water for your garden or (non-food) plants

 - DO repair leaky taps inside and outside of the home; a dripping tap can waste up to 4000 litres a year so well worth repairing